Jopp-gh/Obsidian-Dune84/README.md

 - #world #languages,
 ```

-### Attention
+### Updates

 To make sure you're always up-to-date, open Obsidians `Preferences>Appearance>` then click on `Check for updates`

-→ If you can't run the newest version of Obsidian, then try to install older [releases](https://github.com/Jopp-gh/Obsidian-Dune84/releases)
+> → If you can't run the newest version of Obsidian, then try to install older [releases](https://github.com/Jopp-gh/Obsidian-Dune84/releases)
 of Dune.

 <br>